 Which one to choose?
 It depends on your needs and your budget.
 If you have budgetary constraints and need to do a detailed analysis, you can use any of the free tools from this list.

 If you want to do detailed competitor analysis or need to archive data for compliance purposes, then you have to go for a paid tool for that.
-Our recommendation is Stillio because of its interactive interface and fully packed features.
+Stillio is easily the best option.